enigmaticlogic/ML_algorithms/ML_models/README.md

   <summary>Getting Started</summary>

   ## Intro
   Hello!
-I have designed this readme to be a gentle introduction to running Python programs via the command line, as well as showcasing the power of various machine learning algorithms I have coded as part of my own edification.
+I have designed this readme to be a beginner friendly introduction to running Python programs via the command line, as well as showing off the power of various machine learning algorithms I have coded as part of my own edification.
 Please feel free to contact me at David.Patrick.Storey@gmail.com if you have any questions.
   ## Anaconda
   <a href="http://anaconda.com/">Anaconda</a> is a great tool to help you get started with Python!
 It will help you install Python, manage packages, and integrate with Jupyter Notebooks.
   ## Required Libraries